dragonflydb/documentation/docs/command-reference/sorted-sets/zremrangebylex.md

 - For optimal performance, ensure your use case logically fits lexicographical ordering.
   `ZREMRANGEBYLEX` works best when you're filtering or trimming sets based on string ranges.
-- If you're unsure about the lexicographical boundaries, use combinations of `"[", "("`, and the inclusive/exclusive markers to adjust the range.
+- If you're unsure about the lexicographical boundaries, use combinations of `[` and `(` as the inclusive/exclusive markers to adjust the range.
-- To clear specific portions of a set, particularly members that belong lexicographically to name clusters, use a smart combination of `ZREMRANGEBYLEX` with inclusive/exclusive ranges to target and remove only desired members.

 ## Common Mistakes

-- Confusing inclusive and exclusive boundaries: Make sure you're clear whether you're including or excluding specific values when using `"("` and `"[ "` to define the range.
+- Confusing inclusive and exclusive boundaries: Make sure you're clear whether you're including or excluding specific values when using `[` and `(` to define the range.
 - Using `ZREMRANGEBYLEX` on non-sorted set types will result in an error.
-- Misunderstanding that lexicographical order operates on a binary level and that it may behave differently compared to alphabetical or natural sorting.

 ## FAQs